Skip to main content

 Leads

-A Lead (Team tier feature) represents a potential booking inquiry or business opportunity.
+A Lead (Team plan and above) represents a potential booking inquiry or business opportunity.
 Lead information:

 • Contact name and details